 Photos

 This completes your self-guided tour of the college’s facilities located on the Hill.
 Thank you for visiting!
-Additional facilities, located elsewhere on and off campus, are described below.
+Additional facilities are described below.

 Additional engineering space is also located in Senter Hall on White Avenue, which provides research labs for faculty members who need temporary space while their permanent labs are being prepared.
-This space is also home to the world-class Ion-Beam Materials Laboratory, a radiation-defects research facility helmed by William Weber, UT-ORNL Governor’s Chair for Radiation Effects on Materials.
+This space is also home to the world-class Ion-Beam Materials Laboratory, a radiation-defects research facility.

 Next door to Senter Hall is the Fibers and Composites Manufacturing Facility and Engineering Annex, headed by Uday Vaidya, UT-ORNL Governor’s Chair for Advanced Composites and Manufacturing.
 Work at this facility focuses on comprehensive research and development to prototyping of advanced fiber reinforced plastics and composites.
 MABE also has laboratories for automobile development in this annex.

-In 2005, $20 million in federal funding was secured for the Joint Institute for Advanced Materials, a joint UT-ORNL institute for advanced materials multidisciplinary research.
-As a national leader in the field of materials research, the college will play a leading role in the research conducted at the facility.
-The building opened in early 2016.
+In 2005, $20 million in federal funding was secured for the Institute for Advanced Materials and Manufacturing.
+As a national leader in the field of materials research, the college plays a leading role in the research conducted at the facility, which opened in early 2016.